-The video head consists of a $m \times n$ CCD array, the output of which is conditioned by a high bandwidth amplification circuitry.
-The output is then sampled by a "flash" analog-todigital converter (ADC).
-The DSP-based control board provides a direct software control of the CCD array scanning and integration time, the intensity of the collocated illumination, and the real-time execution of an user-selectable vision algorithm imbedded in the EEPROM.
-In operation, the PLD decodes the control signals to initiate row shifts and column shifts in response to commands from the DSP-based control board.
-Particular row shifts and column shifts enables retrieving only a specific relevant area from an image.
-The PLD also provides control signals to ADC for performing the analog-to-digital conversion synchronized with row shifts, and enables the video buffer when the DSP reads or writes data to the VRAM.
+The video head consists of an $m \times n$ CCD array, the output of which is conditioned by high-bandwidth amplification circuitry.
+The output is then sampled by a "flash" analog-to-digital converter (ADC).
+The DSP-based control board provides direct software control of the CCD array scanning and integration time, the intensity of the collocated illumination, and the real-time execution of a user-selectable vision algorithm imbedded in the electrically erasable/programable read-only memory (EEPROM).
+In operation, the PLD decodes the control signals to initiate row and column shifts in response to commands from the DSP-based control board.
+Particular row and column shifts enable the retrieval of only a specific relevant area from an image.
+The PLD also provides control signals to the ADC for performing the analog-to-digital conversion synchronized with row shifts and enables the video buffer when the DSP reads or writes data to the video random access memory (VRAM).

-Figure 6 Schematic of a flexible integrated vision system
+Figure 6.
+Schematic of a flexible integrated vision system.

-Figure 7 FIVS and its collocated illumination system
+Figure 7.
+FIVS and its collocated illumination system.